Most Likely You Will Be Covered

 If you know the deceased person's insurance agent, contact them immediately.
 Otherwise, contact the claims department of the insurance company to get the death claim paperwork.

-The National Association of Insurance Commissioners (NAIC) has a Life Insurance Policy Locator Service, which may be helpful if you know the deceased person had a life insurance policy, but you aren't sure where to find it or which company to contact.
+If you’re having trouble finding the deceased’s life insurance policy, the National Association of Insurance Commissioners (NAIC) has a Life Insurance Policy Locator Service, which may be helpful if you know the deceased person had a life insurance policy, but you aren't sure where to find it or which company to contact.
 It can take as long as three months to find out if one of the NAIC's participating life insurance companies has a policy in your loved one's name.

 Insurance companies must contact beneficiaries when a policyholder dies, but it could take some time for them to find out that the person is deceased.